New River Rebels

 The New River Rebels were a minor league baseball team representing Narrows, Virginia and Pearisburg, Virginia.
-From 1946 to 1950, the New River Rebels were a member of the Class D level Appalachian League, winning league championships in 1946 and 1947.
-New River hosted home minor league games at Ragsdale Field in Narrrows.
+From 1946 to 1950, the New River Rebels played as a member of the Class D level Appalachian League, winning league championships in 1946 and 1947.
+New River hosted home minor league games at Ragsdale Field in Narrows.
 The New River Rebels were a minor league affiliate of the Chicago White Sox in 1946.

 History

 Minor league baseball began in Narrows, Virginia and neighboring Pearisburg, Virginia, when the New River Rebels joined the eight–team Appalachian League in 1946.
 The league expanded from a four–team league, adding four additional teams in 1946, including the New River Rebels.
 The New River ballclub was founded by player/owner Shannon Hardwick.

 "I was interested in being in professional baseball, so I went to Columbus, Ohio, after I got out of the Navy in November of 1945," Hardwick, an area native, reflected in 1996.
 "The national baseball association was meeting there and I applied for the franchise and was successful in getting it for the New River Valley.
 A group of us incorporated, and I served as the business manager for the first three years."

 In their first season of play, the 1946 New River Rebels won the league championship as an affiliate of the Chicago White Sox, playing under manager Jack Crosswhite.
 The Rebels completed the regular season with a record of 83–40, finishing ahead of league members Bluefield Blue-Grays (52–72), Bristol Twins (72–51), Elizabethton Betsy Cubs (68–57), Johnson City Cardinals (64–60), Kingsport Cherokees (55–70), Pulaski Counts (65–58) and Welch Miners (33–84).

 During their first season, on July 19, 1946, New River played against the league all–stars in the All–Star game, due to the Rebels being in 1st place in Appalachian League standings at the break.
 The New River Rebels defeated the Appalachian League All-Stars 9–8 in the game, hosted at Ragsdale Field.
 The Rebels would remain in first place at the conclusion of the 1946 regular season.